yannickseurin/crypto-book/src/mathematical-preliminaries/groups.md

 Let $\HH$ be a subgroup of a group $\GG$.
 Consider the relation defined by $a \sim b$ if and only if $ab^{-1} \in \HH$ and the dual one defined by $a \sim b$ if and only if $b^{-1}a \in \HH$.
-The following proposition show that these are equivalence relations.
+The following proposition shows that these are equivalence relations.

 {{prop}}{prop:subgroup_equiv_rel}
 *Let $\GG$ be a group.